Candice & Lou from Haida People

 Single Use Plastic in Indonesia is a massive problem.
 We have the second most polluted seas on the planet, after China.
 This is the result of a fast economic development (mainly driven by the Tourism industry) without appropriate policies and infrastructures as well as education and social development.

-If you love the story and effort behind Haida People and want to check them out yourself, you can visit their website here.
+If you love the story and effort behind Haida Co and want to check them out yourself, you can visit their website here.
 While you're at it, join them on their journey via their socials on Instagram and Facebook.

 *Ps. that code never expires, so only purchase things when you need it.
 It'll still be here for you when that time comes.